-Let me open up with two important things.
-One, I’m a huge fan of Amazon Prime and I highly recommend it for pretty much everyone who has regular internet access.
-Two, I don’t use Prime Pantry, but I don’t think it’s a bad service.
-It’s one of the lesser-known aspects of Prime that can be great under the right circumstances — just not for me.
+One, I’m a huge fan of Amazon Prime and I recommend it to pretty much everyone who has regular internet access.
+Two, even though I don’t personally use Prime Pantry, that doesn’t mean I think it’s a bad service.
+It’s actually one of the lesser-known benefits of Amazon Prime that can be great under the right circumstances.

-But is it right for you?
-Maybe, maybe not.
+But is Prime Pantry right for you?
 You’ll need to consider a handful of details that will inform your decision.
 If you decide that it won’t benefit you, that’s fine.
 If you think it will, even better.
-I have no stake in this — I just want to help you come to the right decision.
+I have no stake in this—I just want to help you come to the best decision according to your needs.

 1. How Does Prime Pantry Work?

-As the name implies, you’ll need a Prime membership before you can take advantage of Prime Pantry, which means forking over $99 per year.
-Is it worth it?
-Absolutely.
+As the name implies, you’ll need an Amazon Prime membership to take advantage of Prime Pantry, which means committing to $129/year.
+Is Amazon Prime worth it?
+I think so.
 The two-day shipping alone is fantastic, but you also get Prime Video, Prime Music, and more.

-To see what’s in your pantry box, just go to your Cart.
-Here you’ll see a Prime Pantry item that has a bunch of sub-items below it, along with how much each item costs, how much of your box each item takes up, and the total cost of the box.
-You can also see any eligible coupons (more on this below):
+When Prime Pantry-eligible items are added to your Cart, they’ll display separately from normal Amazon items.
+In your Cart, you’ll see a Prime Pantry item that has a bunch of sub-items below it, along with how much each item costs and the total cost of the box.
+You can also see any eligible coupons (more on this later in the article):

-Note that if you’re a student with an active .EDU email, you can actually get Prime for 50% off through the Prime for Students program.
-That discount applies every year for up to four years or until you graduate, whichever comes first.
-This huge cut in price makes Prime Pantry a much better deal for students!
+Note: If you’re a student with an active .EDU email, you can actually get Amazon Prime for 50% off through the Prime for Students program.
+This discount applies every year for up to four years or until you graduate, whichever comes first.
+This makes Prime Pantry a much better deal for students!

 2. Prime Pantry Shipping Restrictions

-As far as shipping restrictions go, you’ll need to know three major things that might turn you off from Prime Pantry.
+As far as shipping restrictions go, you’ll need to know three major details.

 Amazon Prime has spoiled me with its two-day shipping policy, so now anything longer than that feels like an eternity.
-And unfortunately, Prime Pantry is divorced from that two-day shipping policy that makes Amazon so great.
-All pantry boxes are shipped using ground shipping, which takes an average of four days.
+Unfortunately, Prime Pantry isn’t included in the two-day shipping policy that makes Amazon so convenient.
+All Prime Pantry orders are shipped using ground shipping, which takes an average of four days.

-For the most part, Prime can ship anywhere — including P.O. boxes, Amazon Lockers, and even APO, FPO, and DPO addresses.
-(Not always, but usually.)
-A major downside to Prime Pantry is that those exceptional address types are excluded: no P.O. boxes, no Amazon Lockers, no APO/FPO/DPO.
+For the most part, Amazon Prime can ship anywhere—including PO boxes, Amazon Lockers, and even APO, FPO, and DPO addresses.
+One major downside to Prime Pantry is that those exceptional address types are excluded: no PO boxes, no Amazon Lockers, no APO/FPO/DPO addresses.

-This point isn’t so much a downside as it is an observation: 99% of the items you’ll find in the Pantry catalog are non-perishable household goods.
+This point isn’t so much a downside as it is an observation: 99% of the items you’ll find in the Prime Pantry catalog are non-perishable household goods.
 You probably could’ve surmised that from the name itself (“things you’d put in your pantry”), but I just wanted to be extra clear on that.
-And by non-perishable, we mean “it might perish but not for a long time”.
+And by non-perishable, we mean “it might eventually perish, but it’s shelf stable for quite some time.”

 - Snacks, like cookies.